StoneCypher/StoneCypher/code standards/javascript.md

 * Lines should be up to 120 characters long.
 * Strings should be single quoted
-* Horizontals should align, such as the `=` in assignments, the arguments in repeat calls to the same function, etc
+* Horizontals should align, such as the `=` in assignments, the arguments in repeat calls to the same function, etc.